3mm ATCA Quick Start

 These attenuators set the receiver output power to the 'C26 splitters'.
 The output power levels are shown on the MoniCA page Conversion:Freq1_summary.
 Wait a couple of integration cycles for the readings to settle.

-9. Now let the CABB attenuators adjust themselves:
+8. Then let the CABB attenuators adjust themselves again:

 caobs> corr atts off